Mechanical Engineering Courses

 Introduction to concepts and techniques of engineering design with supporting mathematical material.
 Guest lecturers present professional aspects of engineering.
 The Capstone Design Project is begun and carried on through ME 490 (ME 489 and ME 490 are taken in consecutive semesters).

-In this semester-long internship experience, three-student teams serve as consultants to an industrial client.
+In this course, student teams serve as consultants to a client.
 Emphasis is on conducting a professional design study and preparing written and oral presentations of the project.

 This is a special topics lecture class or an assigned problem class.
 Credit is based on the amount of work undertaken.